 The body produces CRP during the general process of inflammation which is why it is called the “marker” for inflammation in the body.
 Your level of CRP is a good indicator of how at risk you are for developing cardiovascular problems.
 In fact, research shows CRP predicts cardiovascular risk more accurately than a person’s cholesterol levels.
 Data from the Physicians Health Study, a clinical trial involving 18,000 apparently healthy doctors, found that elevated levels of CRP were associated with a 300% increase in the risk of heart attack.

-When I got back home, I made an appointment with an Endodontist who discovered one of my root canaled teeth was so badly abscessed it had eaten away part of my jaw bone!
+When I got back home, I made an appointment with an Endodontist who performed a dental cone beam scan.
+He discovered one of my root canaled teeth was so badly abscessed it had eaten away part of my jaw bone!
 I made an appointment with an oral surgeon who had to extract the entire tooth and cut out the infection in my jaw bone using a tiny saw.
-The excruciating pain I experienced was beyond words!
+The pain was excruciating!
 He would later pack cadaver bone inside the hole in my jaw, which will need to sit for approximately 6 months before I can get a dental implant.

 The oral surgeon that performed the procedure explained that a root-canaled tooth is essentially “dead” which makes it silent incubators for highly toxic bacteria which can make their way into the bloodstream leading to a number of serious medical conditions—many not appearing until decades later.
 Within two days of having this failed root canal removed, I felt alive again!
 My energy, drive, endurance was back to normal!
 My heart rate and blood pressure were normal.
 After getting another blood test, I was happy to see my CRP was now at a normal level of 1.4 mg/L!